 Across the luxury hospitality space, the best performing image element was “Palace.”
 In fact, images featuring palatial buildings and structural elements outperform average engagement rates by 30% across the industry.
-It’s seems that opulence and majesty still resonates with the global affluent consumer.
-Here’s a look at some content featuring this type of imagery:
+It seems that opulence and majesty still resonate with the global affluent consumer.

 For luxury hospitality marketers looking for an immediate optimization from this data, search your content libraries for images from your largest and most classical hotels and locations.
 For Four Seasons, this might be Istanbul.
 For Penninsula, take a look at Chicago.
 For future content, use this to inform local photo shoots focusing not just on the palatial aspects of your property, but also on the fantastic architecture of the city that property is in.

 Combining this optimization with the color optimization above means medium-sized luxury hospitality brands are within easy reach of hundreds of thousands of additional quality engagements per year if they know even a few simple, data-driven content changes to make.

 No analysis of a content marketing landscape would be complete without understanding what common marketing practices simply don’t work.
 So, after our system identified the optimal color and image element above, I turned it on its head and asked our AI the following question: “What is an image element that the luxury hospitality industry uses frequently that doesn’t work very well?”